Formula-Student-AI/eufs_sim-docker/README.md

 # README

-This folder provides .devcontainer files for VSCode to build a ROS 2 workspace and simulation.
+This folder provides .devcontainer files for VSCode to build a Ubuntu 20.04 docker container with ROS 2 Galactic and EUFS sim installed.

 ## Versions
 - OS: Ubuntu 20.04 (Focal)